Favourite Foods –Part 1

 W.M.U Cookery Book was way ahead of its time – or maybe we’re just going backwards in time.

 You know how rainbow cakes are all the rage now?
-I made one for the three-year-old Goddess’s birthday, you can check it out here.
+I made one for the three-year-old Goddess’s birthday.

 Tune in here next Friday for more cool household tips from old as well as advice on garnishing, a recipe for Tutti Fruity Layer Cake and a beautiful chicken recipe from my first favourite Glam Gran.